- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 Since an anesthetic will be used to numb the dental crown pain, you should feel no more than slight discomfort during the procedure.
 It is common to experience tenderness in the gums surrounding the crown.
 This is because the dental cement can irritate them.

 Pain in the tooth with the crown when biting down is completely normal.
 Treat this with OTC painkillers and keep the area clean.
 Toothpaste for sensitive teeth and gums is also a good idea.
 The unpleasant feeling will subside within a few days.
-The pain shouldn’t be severe or stretch over several weeks.
+The pain shouldn’t be severe or last for several weeks.
 If the tooth continues to hurt, make an appointment with your dentist.
 Sometimes a simple adjustment is enough to solve the problem.

 Can your teeth rot under the crown?